IPA.CONF(5) IPA.CONF(5)

 Here we say ipa(8) to sleep 5 seconds after the dump command, and sleep

 30 seconds after the freeze command.
-This is a very common case: we
+The scenario is the following: we

-tics later, and we send the freeze command to freeze work of ipa(8) and
+tics later), and we send the freeze command to freeze work of ipa(8)

-change something in the system.
-Here we assume that 30 seconds will be
+and change something in the system.
+Here we assume that 30 seconds

 ipa(8) checks rules starting from the head of the active rules queue.

-If all rules are independent, then you should not worry about their
+If all rules are independent, then one should not worry about their

 then read following several paragraphs.